 - Run the code to perform the activity to the active cell.

-- When you use the active cell property VBA refers to the active cell of the active workbook’s active sheet’s active cell, irrespective of how many workbooks are open at the moment.
+- When you use the active cell property VBA refers to the active cell of the active workbook’s active sheet’s, irrespective of how many workbooks are open at the moment.

-- ActiveCell is a cell ultimately and it comes with all the properties and methods that a normal cell comes with.
+- ActiveCell is ultimately a cell that comes with all the properties and methods that a normal cell comes with.

 Activate a Cell from the Selected Range

-To activate a cell using a VBA code there are two ways that you can use one “Activate” method and “Select” method (link).
+To activate a cell using a VBA code there are two ways that you can use one “Activate” method and “Select” method.

 Sub vba_activecell() 'select and entire range Range("A1:A10").Select 'select the cell A3 from the selected range Range("A3").Activate 'clears everything from the active cell ActiveCell.Clear End Sub